1300iyke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7- It creates a file that cuts iron without making noise 8- It writes into a file
 9- It duplicates the last line of a file
+10- It deletes all regular files with a .js